-- SAML assertion flow—The SAML assertion flow is an alternative for organizations that are currently using SAML to access Salesforce, and want to access the Web services API the same way.
-The SAML assertion flow can only be used inside a single organization.
-You do not have to create a remote access application to use this assertion flow.
+- SAML assertion flow—The SAML assertion flow is an alternative for organizations that are currently using SAML to access Salesforce, and want to access the web services API the same way.
+The SAML assertion flow can only be used inside a single org.
+You don’t have to create a connected app to use this assertion flow.

 - OAuth 2.0 username and password—The username-password authentication flow can be used to authenticate when the consumer already has the user’s credentials.

 This OAuth authentication flow involves passing the user’s credentials back and forth.
 Use this authentication flow only when necessary.
 No refresh token will be issued.